jbelo/raft-leader-election/README.md

 Studying the Raft Consensus Algorithm, Leader Election

-An implement of the Leader Election component of Raft.
+An implementation of the Leader Election component of Raft.
 The leader sporadically gives up to force new election.

 # Build